EVORA-project/evora-ontology/models/docs/DataProvider.md

   loginTokenName:
     name: loginTokenName
-    description: The name of the token, unique identifier of an interaction session, that will have to be reused as credential in the query
+    description: The name of the token, unique identifier of an interaction session, that will have to be reused as credential in the query.
     title: login token name
     close_mappings:
     - dcat:endpointDescription